Painting the Hamlets

 Come and listen to stories associated with the history of the East End of London through exploring art; primarily paintings.
 These include the phenomenon of the East India Company; the effects of Empire on the area and the significance of the Docks.
 We will also consider the poverty and social reformers of the 19th century; immigration and emigration; and the impact of the two world wars in the 20th century.
 Free, no booking required.

-Get your little one to celebrate this half term by creating their own East End party street scene, real or imagined, using old photos from our collection.
-Free, booking essential.
+Get your little one to celebrate half term by creating their own East End party street scene, real or imagined.
+They will be using historic street scene photos from our collections and an array of creative materials.
+Join us to cut, colour, stick and create!
+Suitable for ages 6-12 years.
+All materials provided, limited spaces, FREE but booking essential: firstname.lastname@example.org

-Talk: Artists Who Painted London's East End: The Gentle Author chats with Doreen Fletcher
+Talk: Artists Who Painted London’s East End: Doreen Fletcher

-Join The Gentle Author (Spitafields Life blog) in conversation with Doreen Fletcher whose work features in the exhibition and has been collected into a new retrospective book.
+Join the Gentle Author (Spitalfields Life) in conversation with artist Doreen Fletcher whose work features in the exhibition and has been collected into a new retrospective book.
+We have signed copies available to purchase.
 Free, no booking required.